syncfusion-content/asp.netwebforms-docs/aspnet/How-to-Embed-Resources-from-Assembly.md

 {% endhighlight %}

-N> You should enable the ‘LoadEJResourcesFromAssembly’ key before configure necessary scripts and themes in ‘EJResources’ settings.
+N> You should enable the ‘LoadEJResourcesFromAssembly’ key before configure necessary scripts and themes in **EJResources** settings.

 N> The jQuery file is excluded from embedded resources list since while creating new project, jQuery script will be referred by default.

 ##What are the resources will embed from assembly?